duckdb/duckdb-web/docs/sql/data_types/numeric.md

 * `NaN` compares equal to `NaN` and greater than any other floating point number.
 * Some floating point functions, like `sqrt` / `sin` / `asin` throw errors rather than return `NaN` for values outside their ranges of definition.

-To insert these values as literals in a SQL command, you must put quotes around them, you may use any capitalization, and you may abbreviate `Infinity` as `Inf`.
+To insert these values as literals in a SQL command, you must put quotes around them, you may abbreviate `Infinity` as `Inf`, and  you may use any capitalization.
 For example:

 ```sql
 SELECT